 – Florence Nightingale, 1859 Notes on Nursing

 Our homes have become serious health problems.
-They have become increasingly sealed up and, particularly in the U.S. where few people open windows, increasingly closed off from the outside.
+They have become increasingly sealed up and, particularly in the U.S. where too few people open windows, increasingly closed off from the outside.
 The problem is not lack of oxygen though but too much bad stuff that is not getting exhausted.
 CO2 leads the way with many other things close behind including a variety of VOC’s, Carcinogens, Pathogens and Particulate Matter.

 As far as we know high levels of CO2 are unlikely to lead to death but too high of CO2 levels do impact both mental and physical performance as well as sleep.
 CO2 levels above 550ppm begin to reduce cognitive performance and over 700 begins to lessen strategic thinking.
 At 1500 ppm strategic thinking ability has decreased to 50%.
 The higher the CO2 the greater the negative impact.
 CO2 is likely the most prevalent VOC in most homes.
+Kids not doing well in school?
+It might well be too high of CO2 levels in your home (along w/ riding in a car or bus instead of walking or bicycling).

 CO2 is also an excellent indicator gas.
 It is constantly produced by our breathing and is easily measured.
 If CO2 levels are high then we know that we do not have sufficient ventilation and that other VOC’s, Carcinogens, Pathogens and PM may be high as well.
 Likewise, low CO2 levels (with humans present) are an indicator that we likely have sufficient ventilation and are likely removing other harmful stuff.